How to Get a Police Report for a Car Accident

 For car accidents, a police report acts as an impartial record of the incident.
 These reports include every bit of important information on the car accident, from location to camera footage.
 Down the line, a police report can help you resolve any car accident settlements, lawsuits, or insurance claims—i.e., possible financial compensation for your losses.

 If you’re in a car crash, it’s always best to file a police report (and may even be legally required).
-Dive into our guide on how to get a police report for a car accident and if you should employ the help of car accident lawyers.
+Dive into our guide on how to get a police report for a car accident and if you should employ the help of lawyer for car accident.

 #1 Contact the Police